 It's worth following a meal plan to ensure you're eating well each day, while saving as much money on food as you can.

 Planning out all of your meals for the week/month ensures you arrive at the supermarket with a clear idea of what you need.
 This will help you avoid the temptation of picking up overpriced ready meals or buying food that you'll struggle to use up before it goes off.

-Our free meal plan helps you make breakfast, lunch, dinner and snacks for under £3 per day.
-You could either follow that exactly, or use it as a guideline to work out the best meal plan for you.
+Our free meal plan helps you make breakfast, lunch, dinner and snacks for a few pounds a day.
+You could either follow that, or use it as a guideline to work out the best meal plan for you.

 Bulk buy own-brand food products

 It can be tempting to stick with brands you know and love when food shopping.
 But, by doing a supermarket downshift to only buy food from the store's budget range, you can save a fair amount of money.

 Also, look out for yellow-sticker items in supermarkets.
 Even food that's usually quite expensive can be on sale for less than own-brand food if it's approaching its sell-by date.

 Try to get packs that include large quantities of food.
 Buying food in bulk is usually the best way to save money.

 Look at the price tag to see the cost per weight/volume, and compare this with different versions of the product on the shelf.
 This will help you identify which products offer the most food for the price.